jotavare/42-resources/README.md

 - [Mimikatz](https://github.com/ParrotSec/mimikatz) - Exploit on Windows that extracts passwords stored in memory and software that performs that exploit.
 - [BloodHound](https://github.com/BloodHoundAD/BloodHound) - Identify highly complex attack paths that would otherwise be impossible to quickly identify.
 - [EternalBlue](https://pt.wikipedia.org/wiki/EternalBlue) - Exploit developed by the U.S. NSA.
 It was leaked by the Shadow Brokers.
-- [MouseJack](https://www.mousejack.com/mousejack) - Vulnerabilitie that affects the vast majority of wireless, non-Bluetooth keyboards and mice.
+- [MouseJack](https://www.mousejack.com/mousejack) - Vulnerabilities that affects the vast majority of wireless, non-Bluetooth keyboards and mice.

 #### PODCASTS
 > _Stories specifically intended to capture, preserve, and explain the culture around hacking and cyber security._